After landing nearby, Pulsar flew over the alien horde and began to circle them at superhuman speed, and urged Skyman to do the same thing as well.

 “With our combined speed, we could create and manufacture the kind of protection you need!” added Johnny.

 Stacy Macklin remained quiet as she tried to come to terms with what had happened.
 This world is much like Earth, and yet its heroes have been lost, she thought.
-What if something like that happened to Superman, Batman, and all the others we count on to defend our world?
+What if something like that happened to the JLA, the Titans, and all the others we count on to defend our world?

 “We have done our part,” said Star Sapphire.
 “Surely, we may now leave these people to mourn in private while we continue on to Kronis.”